Structured Multi-Track Accompaniment Arrangement via Style Prior Modelling

 \section{Limitation}

-AccoMontage-3 is a system for full-band accompaniment arrangement and orchestration.
+We propose a two-stage system for whole-song, multi-track accompaniment arrangement.
 In the context of this paper, we acknowledge that our current system exclusively supports tonal tracks in quadruple meters while disregarding triple meters, triplet notes, and drums.
 However, we perceive this as a technical limitation rather than a scientific challenge.
-Furthermore, we acknowledge that our current system primarily emphasizes the composition level, thereby omitting the modelling of MIDI velocity, dynamic timing, and MIDI control messages.
+We also acknowledge that our current system primarily emphasizes the composition level, thereby omitting the modelling of MIDI velocity, dynamic timing, and MIDI control messages.
 Consequently, the generated results do not encompass performance MIDI and may lack expressive qualities.
 Nevertheless, we believe that our composition-centric work serves as a solid and vital foundation for further advancements in those specific areas, thus facilitating the development of enhanced techniques and features.
-As a pioneering work, AccoMontage-3 is the foremost accomplishment in solving full-song multi-track accompaniment arrangement, characterized by the remarkable capacity to manage arbitrary track and instrument combinations.
+As a pioneering work, our system is the foremost accomplishment in solving whole-song multi-track accompaniment arrangement, characterized by flexible controllability on track number and choice of instruments.